-NOTE that other PT programs will have different requirements and enforce different policies.
-You must thoroughly research other programs in order to plan your prerequsites and other admission requirements, and the timing of your courses and the application itself.
+- Different PT programs will have different requirements and enforce different policies.
+Thoroughly research programs to plan your prerequisites, the admission requirements, the timing of your courses, and the timing of the application itself.

 - Each PT program has its own set of prerequisites, and we urge you to research and apply to multiple programs.